dengwirda/cubedsphere/README.md

 ### `Quickstart`

-`Icosahedron` requires the `JIGSAW` meshing package be installed. `JIGSAW`'s `Python` interface is available <a href="https://github.com/dengwirda/jigsaw-python">here</a>.
+`Cubedsphere` requires the `JIGSAW` meshing package be installed. `JIGSAW`'s `Python` interface is available <a href="https://github.com/dengwirda/jigsaw-python">here</a>.
 Once installed, the example problem can be run via:

     clone/download + unpack this repository.
     python3 run.py